Why has Arkansas law enforcement not arrested these UAMS clinicians?

 Tonya R. Sanders; Jackson Sargent; Hannah Sclimenti; Carmen Shaw; Christian Spallino; Caroline Steele; Krista J. Stephenson; Jordan M. Takasugi; Evelyn Tipton; Marisa D. Tran; Julien P. Vinas; Charles Waters; Adam S. Watkins; Derrick Wilkes; Edward Williams; Lyrex Williams; Kesley M. Winn; Leslie Witt; and Susan Zaleski Norsworthy are guilty of criminal false imprisonment and battery.

 I witnessed it.
+The medical report left a lot out.
+For example, the defendants admit to using four point restraints, but do not mention who captured and held the man to the bed.
+It took several people at once.
 Eventually, I was able to get him out by threatening a lawsuit under 42 U.S.C.
 1983, deprivation of rights under color of law.

 When UAMS refused to discuss a settlement, we filed a claim at the Arkansas Claims Commission.
 It was only against the university medical center.
 After a year without thinking up a viable defense, UAMS decided we must exhaust all insurance before the university would need to answer interrogatories or produce documents.